pragyaai/ndna/_llm/FAQ.md

 for small $\epsilon$, preserving core topological features (loops, voids) that encode epistemic priors {% cite edelsbrunner2010computational %}.
 This ensures that the latent structure retains the knowledge lineage across generations.

-## What formal guarantees does latent sheaf consistency provide for interpretability and safety in successive AI generations?
+✶ **What formal guarantees does latent sheaf consistency provide for interpretability and safety in successive AI generations?**

-Sheaf consistency enforces that local semantic assignments across latent layers and tokens glue together into a coherent global interpretation.
+➠ Sheaf consistency enforces that local semantic assignments across latent layers and tokens glue together into a coherent global interpretation.
 For latent sheaf $\mathcal{S}^{(t)}$, consistency loss is:

 $$
 \mathcal{S}_{\mathrm{loss}}^{(t)} =